Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Mollification operators and embeddings

 Finally, we must estimate $| 1 - J_{V_Y} \Phi_{-t_Y} |_{\cC^\beta(V'_Y)}$.
 Using the linearity of the flow between collisions and again \eqref{eq:curve const}, we have $| 1- J_{V_Y} \Phi_{-t_Y} (Z)| \le C \epsilon$ for all $Z \in V_Y'$.
 Then since $J_{V_Y} \Phi_{-t_Y}$ is uniformly $\cC^1$ on $V_Y$ due to the fact that $V_Y$ has uniformly bounded curvature, we may use the same technique as that above \eqref{eq:psi diff} to estimate $|1 - J_{V_Y} \Phi_{-t_Y} |_{\cC^\beta(V'_Y)} \le C \epsilon^{1-\beta}$.

 Using these estimates on the test functions in \eqref{eq:first Y} together with \eqref{eq:missed} yields the following estimate on the first difference in \eqref{eq:Y split},

-We proceed to estimate the second difference in \eqref{eq:Y split}. using \eqref{eq:unstable third one} and following,
+We proceed to estimate the second difference in \eqref{eq:Y split}.
+Using \eqref{eq:unstable third one} and following,

 On each stable curve $\Phi_t(W)$ the norm of the test function is bounded by a uniform constant since the flow is linear in $t$ between collisions, and both $\bh_Y^{-1}$ and $J_0$ are $\cC^1$ functions.
-Using these estimates plus the fact that $|t_Y| \le C_\kappa \epsilon$, we obtain the following estimate for the second difference in \eqref{eq:Y split},
+Using these estimates and $|t_Y| \le C_\kappa \epsilon$, we obtain the following estimate for the second difference in \eqref{eq:Y split},

 Putting this together with \eqref{eq:second Y} and \eqref{eq:Y split} completes the proof of Sublemma~\ref{lem:close Y} since $\gamma \le \alpha - \beta$ by definition of the norms. \end{proof}

 The sublemma being proved, we may return to the proof of Lemma~ \ref{mollbound2}: Sublemma~\ref{lem:close Y} and \eqref{chain0} provide the required estimate under the assumption that $P^+(W)$ does not lie within a distance $A \epsilon^{3/5}$ of the boundary of a homogeneity strip.